lucasmreis/blogSource/src/posts/learning-elm-part-1.md

 ## First Impressions Of Elm

 It's a simple algorithm, and it's just a pure function.
-I still can't tell if a big web application Elm codebase will feel the same way, so let's all take these conclusions with a grain of salt - it's  just
+I still can't tell if a big web application Elm codebase will feel the same way, so let's all take these conclusions with a grain of salt - it's just a first impression.

-First: the code feels *safe*.
+First: the code really feels *safe*.
 Even though I do not have any unit test, I'm sure it works as expected, with no errors or difficult-to-spot runtime exceptions.
 In a more serious setting I would write three or four unit tests and that's it.
 Safety is probably the number one factor that's making me research other front end languages, and Elm's strong type system seems to be a clean path towards safety.

 Second: the code feels *maintainable*.
 I may have spent a little more time implementing the first version of the function than I would with Javascript.
 But I found that implementing the new spec was super easy and direct, maintaining the safety feeling I had when I started coding the function.

 Third: it was *fun*.
 Fun is sometimes overlooked when talking about technologies, but it should not.
-Not only it helps keeping the engineers engaged, but it's usually a good signal that we are dealing with a smart and productive tool.
+Not only it helps keeping the engineers engaged, it's usually a good signal that we are dealing with a smart and productive tool.
 No one finds fun in using dumb and clumsy tool, am I right? :)

 ## Next Steps